 - Ph.D. in Political Science, American University, 1999

 At the introductory level, Professor Deckman teaches American Government and Politics.
-She also offers advanced courses about women and politics, elections and the political process, religion and politics, state and local politics, and empirical political research methods.
+She also offers advanced courses about women and politics, religion and politics, state and local politics, and empirical political research methods.
 She also coordinates the Maryland General Assembly Internship, which allows students to spend two days per week as state legislative interns in Annapolis during the spring semester.

 - School Board Battles: The Christian Right in Local Politics